CLOBr Logo

 Buying on Top of Buy Walls

-Buy walls are large concentrations of liquidity below the current price that represent significant buying interest.
-In DeFi, these walls form when:
+Buy walls are large concentrations of liquidity sitting below the current price.
+In DeFi, they form from:

-• Many traders can place limit buy orders at similar price levels
+• Limit buy orders clustered at similar price levels

-• Liquidity providers concentrate their liquidity in specific price ranges
+• LPs concentrating liquidity in specific price ranges

 CLOBr showing a significant buy wall